-See Table M for Math Placement Presents topics in proportional reasoning, modeling, financial literacy and validity studies (logic and set theory).
+Presents topics in proportional reasoning, modeling, financial literacy and validity studies (logic and set theory).
 Focuses on the process of taking a real-world situation, identifying the mathematical foundation needed to address the problem, solving the problem and applying what is learned to the original situation.
 This is a Passport Transfer course.
+Lecture 3 hours.
+Total 3 hours per week.